yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

     curl -s http://localhost:14265 -X POST -H 'X-IOTA-API-Version: 1' -H 'Content-Type: application/json' -d '{"command": "getNodeInfo"}' | jq
     ```

-    You'll see something like the following in the console:
+    You should see something like the following in the output:

     ```json
     {